 2. The site must confirm surrounding soil stability.
 Choose an area where surrounding rocks are well established in the subsoil.

 3. Locate next to a large, stable, permanent obstruction that will block direct sunlight.
-North side is preferred.
+A north side is preferred.

-4. Place the hollow rock or log between, inside, under or next to a large rock outcropping.
+4. Place the hollow rock or log-capsule between, inside, under, or next to a large rock outcropping.

 5. If near a steep slope (not recommended), choose the downhill side of a permanent obstruction.

-1. Situate in an area of similar appearing small boulders (or downed logs if using hollow-log )
+1. Situate in an area of similar appearing small boulders (or downed logs if using a hollow-log capsule. )

 2. Not a potential viewpoint or potential stop for any hiking activity